gravitational/gravity/docs/5.x/pack.md

       - us-east-1
       - us-west-2

-  # Generic provider is used for on-premise installations
+  # Generic provider is used for on-premises installations
   generic:
     # Network section allows to specify networking type; only "vxlan" is
     # currently supported for on-prem installations